SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/modernize-app-to-standalone-bootstrap-application.md

    **Note:** In the next step, the Angular configurations are moved to a new file, named `app.config.ts`.

-3. Create a new file called `src/app/app.module.ts`.
+3. Create a new file called `src/app/app.config.ts`.
-4. In the new `app.module.ts` file, which will contain the Angular configurations previously located in `AppModule`, import what remains in the `AppModule` using `importProvidersFrom(AppModule)`.
+4. In the new `app.config.ts` file, which will contain the Angular configurations previously located in `AppModule`, import what remains in the `AppModule` using `importProvidersFrom(AppModule)`.

-   The following is an example of how your `app.module.ts` file should look:
+   The following is an example of how your `app.config.ts` file should look:

    ```typescript
    import { provideHttpClient, withFetch, withInterceptorsFromDi } from '@angular/common/http';